JoelDreaver/LinVst3-X/README.md

 Not all vst3 features are supported.

-Same usage applies as per LinVst except that it's linvst3.so instead of linvst.so and the vst dll filename extensions are .vst3 instead of .dll https://github.com/osxmidi/LinVst/wiki https://github.com/osxmidi/LinVst/blob/master/README.md https://github.com/osxmidi/LinVst/tree/master/Detailed-Guide
+Same usage applies as per LinVst-X except that it's linvst3x.so instead of linvstx.so and the vst dll filename extensions are .vst3 instead of .dll https://github.com/osxmidi/LinVst/wiki https://github.com/osxmidi/LinVst/blob/master/README.md https://github.com/osxmidi/LinVst/tree/master/Detailed-Guide

-So for example, linvst3.so would be renamed to Delay.so for Delay.vst3 (see convert folder for batch name conversion utilities)
+So for example, linvst3x.so would be renamed to Delay.so for Delay.vst3 (see convert folder for batch name conversion utilities)

 The vst3 dlls are most likely going to be in ~/.wine/drive_c/Program Files/Common Files/VST3

-LinVst3 will try to produce multiple loader part files for vst3's that contain multiple plugins.
+LinVst3-X will try to produce multiple loader part files for vst3's that contain multiple plugins.
 The multiple loader part files should be picked up on the daw's next plugin scan and then the multiple plugins should be available for use in the daw.

 Some vst3's might not work due to Wines current capabilities or for some other reason.